threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 When there is flow and movement, the body's own self-healing processes are automatically set in motion

-> What people have said

-"I feel like more has happened in one session, than my past year of doing talk therapy." -  Naomi

-"This made me realise just how important the body is for the healing process." - Sander

-"Claus is like a facilitator for vulnerability - I feel I can really open up to myself." - Conti

-"Wow, what a trip.
-I have never experienced anything like this!" - Irene

 > How can it help you?

 Manuvision body therapy can remedy a wide spectrum of physical and mental disorders, which can be rooted in everything from work injuries and physiological imbalances to mental states caused by stress, shock or trauma.